McIntosh County License Hearing Guide

 What It Is

-• Separate from Criminal Court: The ALR hearing is an administrative proceeding conducted by the Georgia DDS, not a criminal trial.
-The outcome of the ALR hearing does not directly affect the outcome of your criminal DUI case, and vice versa.
+- Separate from Criminal Court: The ALR hearing is a civil administrative proceeding, entirely separate from your criminal DUI case.
+The outcome of the ALR hearing does not directly impact the criminal case, and vice-versa.

-• Lower Burden of Proof Than Criminal Trial: The standard of proof in an ALR hearing is lower than in a criminal trial.
-The DDS only needs to show "preponderance of the evidence" (more likely than not) that you were driving under the influence.
+- Lower Burden of Proof Than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
+The DDS only needs to show "preponderance of the evidence" (more likely than not) that the suspension is warranted, rather than "beyond a reasonable doubt" required for a criminal conviction.

 How to Prepare

-• Gather Evidence: Collect any evidence that supports your case, such as witness statements, video footage, or medical records.
+- Gather Evidence: Collect any evidence that supports your case.
+This may include witness statements, dashcam footage, photos, or expert testimony.

-• Consider Hiring a DUI Attorney: A DUI attorney experienced in Georgia ALR hearings can significantly improve your chances of success.
-An attorney can help you gather evidence, prepare for the hearing, and present your case effectively.
+- Consider Hiring a DUI Attorney: A DUI attorney experienced with ALR hearings can significantly improve your chances of success.
+They can navigate the legal complexities, gather evidence, and present a compelling case on your behalf.

 Possible Outcomes

-• Suspension Overturned: If you successfully challenge the evidence or the DDS fails to meet its burden of proof, the hearing officer may overturn the suspension, and your license will be reinstated.
+- Suspension Overturned: If the hearing officer finds that the DDS has not met its burden of proof, the suspension will be overturned, and your license will be reinstated.

 Hardship/Restricted License in Georgia

-Even if your license is suspended, you might be eligible for a limited driving permit (also known as a hardship license) in Georgia.
-This allows you to drive under specific circumstances.
+Even if your license is suspended, you may be eligible for a limited driving permit or hardship license.

 Getting Your License Back